 - DVI and VGA are different cables to connect a monitor.
 DVI and VGA are considered to be classic connection methods that are outdated.

-- VGA is an analog connection, while DVI is a flexible technology.
+- VGA is an analog connection, while DVI is flexible technology.

-- Computers, servers, and hardware that produces video signals require a method to transmit video information for viewing, editing, or transferring.
+- Computers, servers, and hardware that produce video signals require a method to transmit video information for viewing, editing, or transferring.

 DVI vs VGA: Side by Side Comparison